Green Reit confirms talks with Henderson Park over possible sale

 Final bids for the company were received last Thursday

-Green Reit has said it has entered into discussions with fast-growing UK property company Henderson Park about a possible sale of the Dublin offices and warehousing group.
+Green Reit has entered into discussions with fast-growing UK property company Henderson Park about a possible sale of the Dublin offices and warehousing group.

 The company surprised the market when it announced in April that it had decided to sell itself or its portfolio.